-The four unPAved courses build off each other.
 All routes leave from the Miller Center for Recreation & Fitness and head west from Lewisburg on the Buffalo Valley Rail Trail.
-A neutral start for Full, Plenty & Half riders until Mile 5 (short green section) and the Taste Riders continue on Rail Trail to Mifflinburg.
+A neutral start for Full, Plenty & Half riders until Mile 5 and the FUNpaved Riders continue on Rail Trail to Mifflinburg.

 All routes take farm & country roads north of Mifflinburg to the Bald Eagle State Forest.
-At mile 15 the Taste riders turn back to Mifflinburg (stay on yellow).
+At mile 15 the FUNpaved riders turn back to Mifflinburg.

 Full, Plenty & Half riders start climbing and then head down to Aid Station #1.
-Half riders take a left here (staying on green).
-Full & Plenty riders continue straight to Woodward (orange).
+Half riders take a left here.
+Full & Plenty riders continue straight to Woodward.

 Some pavement relief for Full & Plenty riders until they head up, and then back down, to Ingleby and towards the town of Coburn.
 Then more climbing back into the forest, before heading to Poe Paddy State Park for Aid Station 2.
 Drop bags, food & hydration here.
 Plenty riders will head east to the RR Tunnel.
-Full riders will head south for “The Difference” (purple).
+Full riders will head south for “The Difference” (the most southern section).

 Miles 53-83 of the Full course have 4 climbs, the infamous Longwell Draft chunky descent, two absolutely delightful descents and mechanical support at Aid Station #3.
-Riders will return to Poe Paddy State Park for Aid Station #4 before heading back east to the RR Tunnel (orange).
+Riders will return to Poe Paddy State Park for Aid Station #4 before heading back east to the RR Tunnel.

-Full & Plenty riders are back together for the Cherry Run Rd climb, and then the Sheesley Rd climb before rejoining with the Half route (green) for Hobo Vista and the descent back towards Mifflinburg, rejoining the Taste course (yellow).
+Full & Plenty riders are back together for the Cherry Run Rd climb, and then the Sheesley Rd climb before rejoining with the Half route for Hobo Vista and the descent back towards Mifflinburg, rejoining the FUNpaved course.

-All riders are welcome to tasty treats at Aid Station #5 in Mifflinburg (the only Aid Station for the Taste riders) before heading east on the Buffalo Valley Rail Trail to Lewisburg.
+All riders are welcome to tasty treats at Aid Station #5 in Mifflinburg (the only Aid Station for the FUNpaved riders) before heading east on the Buffalo Valley Rail Trail to Lewisburg.

-Timing finish is about 1 mile before the Miller Center where the ride comes to the end with free food, recovery beverages and big hugs.
+Timing finish is about 1 mile before the Miller Center where the ride comes to the end with free food, recovery beverages from Rusty Rail Brewing, and big hugs.

 The Susquehanna River Valley offers an authentic experience that combines everything that’s great about rural Pennsylvania: Breweries, award-winning wineries, outdoor recreation, family fun, wildlife, dining and welcoming hospitality.
 The rocky slopes, grassy hillsides and dense woodlands of the Susquehanna River Valley will challenge your fitness, test your equipment and bring a smile to your face.